 - Medical and Diagnostic Laboratories

 Medical and diagnostic labs run tests to determine diagnoses and treatment options for patients.
 Healthcare administrators working in these labs oversee sensitive patient information and work closely with lab technicians.

-Offices of physicians include independent healthcare practices and can provide either general or specialized care for patients.
+Physicians' offices include independent healthcare practices and can provide general or specialized care for patients.
 Healthcare administrators in this field manage doctors' offices, scheduling, inventory, and budgeting.